Deer Permit Information

 - The cost per permit [Antlerless (zone-specific) Deer Permit or Antlered Buck Permit] is $28 for adults and $12 for youths; the cost for a DRS Multi-Zone Permit is $56 for adults and $24 for Youths.

-- Permits are available online at www.NJ.WildlifeLicense.com or at license agents listed on Where to Buy Your License.
-Special Areas deer permit information is as listed under each Special Area; see Special Areas Information.
+- Permits are available online at NJFishandWildlife.com/licensesalessite.htm or at license agents (see Where to Buy Your License & Permits section in License Information).
+Special Areas deer permit information is as listed under each Special Area; see Deer Special Areas Information.
 Special Areas include federal military installations, certain state and county parks, and national wildlife refuges.
 Special Area zones include: 37, 38, 39, 53, 54, 61, 64, 66, 67, and 68.

 - Hours of operation and types of payment accepted vary according to license agent.
 Be prepared.